tarantool/doc/doc/book/box/engines/memtx.rst

 In this thread, transactions are executed in a strictly consecutive order.
 Multi-statement transactions exist to provide isolation: each transaction sees a consistent database state and commits all its changes atomically.
 At commit time, a yield happens and all transaction changes are written to :ref:`WAL <internals-wal>` in a single batch.
 In case of errors during transaction execution, a transaction is rolled-back completely.
-Read more in the following sections: :ref:`atomic-transactions`, :ref:`atomic-transactional-manager`.
+Read more in the following sections: :ref:`atomic-transactions`, :ref:`txn_mode_transaction-manager`.

 Within the TX thread, there is a memory area allocated for Tarantool to store data.
 It's called **Arena**.